Services

 Who has to report and when?

-CSRD is an EU directive that aims to increase the availability, comparability and transparency of sustainability reporting.
-The goal is to create the best possible conditions for the EU to reach net-zero by 2050.
+Corporate Sustainability Reporting Directive (CSRD) is an EU directive that aims to increase the accessibility, comparability, and transparency of sustainability reporting.
+The goal is to create the best possible conditions for the EU to achieve net-zero by 2050 and direct capital towards green investments.
 The directive entails stricter requirements and a common standard for sustainability reporting.
-In the following order, companies are covered by the requirements:
+Companies gradually covered by the directive include the following:

-• FY2024 covers larger companies that are currently met by the NFRD
+• Large companies that are currently subject to the NFRD

 (over 500 employees)